 Compatibility: iPad only

-Cons: No Android compatibility, extra cost for advanced features
+Cons: No Android compatibility, year’s commitment

 SumUp costs

-Core POS module £29 + VAT/month per iPad licence
+Point of Sale Pro £49 + VAT/month per iPad licence

-Optional modules: Advanced Stock, Promotions £18 + VAT/month each
+Optional module: Advanced Stock £18 + VAT/month

 Goodeats transactions No monthly cost

-1.7% +12p for table orders & drop-off
+1.7% +12p for table orders, drop-off

-2.7% + 12p for collect & delivery orders
+2.7% + 12p for collect, delivery orders

 Can you try before committing?
 Yes, you can get a 30-day free trial or book a demo through SumUp’s website.